clulab/tomcat-text/README.md

 ### Reprocessing

-The Dialog Agent can reprocess data that it has already run.
+The Dialog Agent can reprocess metadata that it has already produced.
 The new output will be identical except for the data.extractions field, which will be replaced with extractions created with the latest Dialog Agent rules.